moonswitch/terraform-lambda-ami/README.md

 `cluster`     - Required: The name of your EKS cluster

-`rate`        - Optional: The rate at which the Lambda function should run to check for updates (Default 00:00 UTC)
+`rate`        - Optional: The rate at which the Lambda function should run to check for updates (Default 00:00 UTC every three days)

 `webhook-url` - Optional: URL endpoint for status of nodegroup updates (Default JSON Serialization is string).